My local big box store has refrigerators too. Why are they so much cheaper?

 How soon after installation can I turn the fridge on?

-If refrigerator has not been upright prior to installation, allow a minimum of 4 hours after installation before turning refrigeration on.
+The refrigerator MUST be in the upright position for a minimum of 4 hours before turning refrigeration on.
 WARNING: Failing to do so will VOID the warranty.

 How much will the shipping cost be?